jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 # Potential Architectural Aspects

 This section presents architectural and protocol design aspects that can have an impact on the sustainability of networking.
-In each topic, we provide an overview, motivation why it would be important to consider for more sustainable networking, an analysis and recommendations for future networking professionals.
+For each topic, we provide an overview, the motivation for why it would be important to consider for more sustainable networking, an analysis and recommendations for future networking professionals.

 ## Measurement

-You have to know what is going on before you can improve.
-Some levels of measurements are necessary for improving sustainability.
+It is essential to understand the current state of affairs before any improvements can be made. i.e. Some levels of measurements are necessary for starting to improve sustainability.
 This is particularly the case when looking at the systems as a whole in post-analysis.
-As discussed earlier, this level of measurements is useful input for further actions, such as deciding what parts of the network need further improvement.
+As discussed earlier, this level of measurements is useful input for further actions, such as deciding what parts of the network need to be targeted for further improvement.

-But measurements may also be useful for some dynamic situations where power-saving decisions for instance depend on knowing the relative power consumption of different activities, such as when a power-off decision involves understanding the relative savings during the shutdown period vs. the power cost of shutdown and startup procedures, or possible need to reconfigure other nodes in the network due to the shutdown.
+But measurements may also be useful for some dynamic situations where power-saving decisions, for instance, depend on knowing the relative power consumption of different activities, such as when a power-off decision involves understanding the relative savings during the shutdown period vs. the power cost of shutdown and startup procedures, or the possible need to reconfigure other nodes in the network due to the shutdown.

 ### Motivation

-Measurements are a necessary mechanism for both post-analysis and potentially some of the dynamic decisions taken by systems.
+Measurements are a necessary mechanism for both post-analysis and potentially for some of the dynamic decisions taken by systems.
 Without measurements of any kind, it is impossible to assess if the networks are functioning correctly.
-It is impossible to know if the system is efficient, to compare the system against a baseline model.
-It is also impossible to check that changes aiming at optimizing something are valuable.
+It is impossible to know if the system is efficient by comparing it against a baseline model.
+It is also impossible to check that changes aiming at optimizing something are indeed valuable.

-For instance, while electricity providers can make information about power usage available, this is only at the aggregate level.
+For instance, while electricity providers can make information about power usage available, this is only done at the aggregate level.
 Without per-device data about power usage, there would be limited basis for deciding where power is actually consumed and consequently, what improvements are most useful.